willbsp/habits/README.md

 - **Offline and privacy respecting** - Habits can be used in it's entirety without an internet connection, your information is never sent to anyone and is always kept on your device.

+## Privacy Policy
+Any data generated or input into Habits is always stored locally on your device, and is never sent to the developers of Habits or any third parties.
+Developers of Habits or any third parties do not have access to your data.
+Habits contains no advertisement, tracking or analytics code.

 ## Licence

 ```